Eamado18/ETL_Project_Top_Movies/README.md

                -top_4k
                -merged_df

-      Confirmed all data was passed as intended to PostgreSQL
+         -Confirmed all data was passed as intended to PostgreSQL